Tropical Storm Allison: Louisiana

 While making its first landfall, Allison's large circulation dropped severe rains on southwest Louisiana.
 Days later, Allison hit the state as a subtropical storm, dropping more heavy rains to the area.
 Rainfall totals peaked at 29.86 in in Thibodaux, the highest rainfall total in Louisiana from a tropical cyclone since another Tropical Storm Allison in 1989.
 Most of the southeastern portion of the state experienced over 10 inches of rain (255 mm).
 Winds were generally light, peaking at 38 mph sustained in Lakefront with gusts to 53 mph in Bay Gardene.
 The storm produced a storm surge of 2.5 ft in Cameron as it was making landfall in Texas.
 While moving northward through Texas, the outer bands of the storm produced an F1 tornado near Zachary, damaging several trees and a power line.
 A man was killed when a damaged power line hit his truck.

 When Allison first made landfall, heavy rainfall flooded numerous houses and businesses.
 Minor wind gusts caused minor roof damage to 10 houses in Cameron Parish, while its storm surge flooded portions of Louisiana Highway 82.
-When the system returned, more rainfall occurred, flooding over 1,000 houses in St. Tammany Parish, 80 houses in Saint Bernard Parish, and hundreds of houses elsewhere in the state.
+When the system returned, more rainfall occurred, flooding over 1,000 houses in St. Tammany Parish, 80 houses in St. Bernard Parish, and hundreds of houses elsewhere in the state.
 The flooding also forced 1,800 residents from their homes in East Baton Rouge Parish.
 The deluge left numerous roads impassable, while runoff resulted in severe river flooding.
 The Bogue Falaya River in Covington crested past its peak twice to near-record levels.
 The Amite and Comite Rivers reached their highest levels since 1983.
 In addition, the levee along the Bayou Manchac broke, flooding roadways and more houses.
-Damage in Louisiana totaled to $65 million (2001 USD, $84 million 2012 USD).
+Damage in Louisiana totaled to $65 million (2001 USD).